jowodo/readings/toread.md

 - **African Mathematics: History, Textbook and Classroom Lessons** by *Robin Walker* (2014)
 - **Introduction to African Civilisations** - by *John G Jackson*
 - *Malcom X*
+- **The Egyptian Miracle** by *R. A. Schwaller de Lubicz* "an introduction to the wisodwm of the temple"

 # BLACK ARTS MOVEMENTS (BAM)
 - **The Negro Artist and the Racial Mountain** (1926) *Langston Hughes*